requarks/wiki-docs/install/upgrade.md

 # Migrate between servers

 Read the [transfer between servers](/install/transfer) guide to learn how to move an existing 2.x Wiki.js installation to a new server.

+> Note that the new server Wiki.js version doesn't need to match the old server.
+The installation will automatically be updated to the latest version upon restore.
+For example, it's perfectly safe to migrate a 2.2 installation on the old server to 2.5 on the new server.
+{.is-info}

 ![](https://a.icons8.com/YTSPoggQ/4CQtQD/svg.svg){.align-abstopright}